South Jordan Montessori Parent Handbook

 Please understand that it is not possible to discount tuition for illness, vacations or other missed days.
-We are holding a space open for your child and we continue to have our committed costs which are based on a specific enrollment.
+We are holding a space open for your child and we continue to have our committed expenses of running a school.

 Parent Conferences and Communications

 Our teachers will make every effort to maintain a close personal relationship with parents/guardians to enable us to effectively meet the needs of each child.
 Every child is on their own path and we will do our best to inform you of any concerns or accomplishments as they arise.
-We send home a fall and spring student assessment which gives details of your child’s developments.
+We send home two student assessment each school year which gives details of your child’s developments.
 If you would like a parent-teacher conference at any time we will be happy to schedule one with you, just let us know.

-Please remember that teachers need to give their full attention to the children to provide a quality educational experience.
-If you wish to talk at length to a teacher, please schedule a time outside of school hours to do so.
-We will be happy to talk to you.
+Please remember that teachers need to give their full attention to the children during school hours to provide a quality educational experience.
+If you wish to talk at length to a teacher, please schedule a time outside of school hours and after pick/up drop off are over to do so.
+We will be happy to talk to you .

 In the event that a significant change occurs in your home, please consider informing us as soon as possible.
 All information will be regarded as highly confidential.
 We will be in a much better position to meet your child’s needs if we are kept up to date on any major adjustments in his or her life.
 Common causes of distress include; either or both parents being away from home for an extended time, a new person living in the home, illness in the family, accident or death in the family, separation or divorce, death of a pet, etc.

-Our school depends heavily on volunteers to provide our students with enrichment and field trip activities.
+Our school depends heavily on volunteers to provide our students with enrichment activities.
+Also, our field trips are often possible because of parents willingness to be volunteer drivers.
 We are always in need of reading help, cleaning and with arts and craft activities.
-If you have a particular skill such as photography, ceramics, puppetry, ethnic customs, sewing, baking, dance/tumbling, carpentry, music, etc. that would be an excellent way to contribute toward those hours.
+If you have a particular skill such as photography, ceramics, puppetry, ethnic customs, sewing, baking, dance/tumbling, carpentry, music, etc., that would be an excellent way to contribute towards our student's education.
 Please come and share your knowledge with the children.
-Exposure to such activities help to broaden our children’s knowledge of the world they live in.
+Exposure to such activities broaden our children’s knowledge of the world they live in.

 Our school has social media accounts with Instagram and Facebook.
 We would also REALLY appreciate you liking or reviewing your experience with us on Facebook, Google +, Yelp or Greatschools.